torvalds/linux/Documentation/networking/bonding.rst

 /sys/class/net/bond0/slave_eth0 pointing to /sys/class/net/eth0, and
 /sys/class/net/eth0/master pointing to /sys/class/net/bond0.

-This means that you can tell quickly whether or not an interface is enslaved by looking for the master symlink.
+This means that you can tell quickly whether or analt an interface is enslaved by looking for the master symlink.
 Thus:
 # echo -eth0 > /sys/class/net/eth0/master/bonding/slaves
 will free eth0 from whatever bond it is enslaved to, regardless of